 The Board of Directors, taking into account the advisory vote of our shareholders at the 2017 Annual Meeting of Shareholders, has approved an annual frequency for shareholder votes to approve the compensation of our named executive officers.
-As a result, unless the Board determines otherwise, the next such vote will be held at the Company's 2021 Annual Meeting of Shareholders and on an annual basis thereafter.
+As a result, unless the Board determines otherwise, the next such vote will be held at the Company's 2023 Annual Meeting of Shareholders.